heawon-yoon/anim-gaussian/README.md

 # Custom Dataset

+  I used the vroid software to generate the avatar model.
   To generate your own dataset, refer to the blender.py file.
   Open blender app and paste the above code from the script menu